-Therefore, most works in VLA model acceleration focus on the LLM backbone acceleration and have explored techniques such as quantization~\cite{park2024quantization}, early exit~\cite{yue2024deer}, and caching~\cite{xu2025vla} to accelerate VLA model inference.
-However, they ignore the unique computation characteristics of VLA models, resulting in limited performance and effectiveness.
-Nowadays, the latest VLA models (\textit{e.g.}, CogACT and OpenVLA-OPT) adopt the single-step inference paradigm that the model directly predicts a sequence of low-level actions through single LLM forward with hundreds of multimodal tokens.
-As a result, from the perspective of arithmetic intensity (\textit{i.e.}, the amount of computation per byte) in the hardware roofline model, the VLA model inference is primarily compute-bound, shown in Figure~\ref{fig:intro}(c), where latency is mainly determined by the computation amount rather than memory access.
-Pruning is a typical acceleration method for compute-bound problems by effectively reducing the computation amount.
-However, existing token-pruning methods in VLA models only consider the local information (\textit{e.g.}, the layer results in current action generation) and ignore the global information across the whole model, leading to either $>20\%$ success rate loss or limited speedup in some scenarios.
+Pruning is a typical acceleration method for compute-bound problems by effectively reducing the computation~\cite{zhou2024survey}.
+However, existing token-pruning methods in VLA models~\cite{yang2025efficientvla, li2025sp} only consider local information (\textit{e.g.}, early layer results in current action generation) and ignore global information (attention of deeper layers) across the whole model, leading to either $>20\%$ success rate loss or limited speedup in some scenarios.

-In this paper, we observe that input images in consecutive action generations exhibit high similarity due to the short temporal intervals between them.
+In this paper, we point out that input images in consecutive action generations exhibit high similarity due to the short temporal intervals between them.
 Therefore, we consider that the global information from previous inference steps can be leveraged for more reliable and efficient token pruning.
-Based on the above insight, we propose SpecPrune-VLA, an acceleration method for Vision-Language-Action Models through action-aware self-speculative pruning.
-The techniques of SpecPrune-VLA can be summarized into three points as follows.
+Based on the above insight, we propose SpecPrune-VLA, an acceleration method for Vision-Language-Action models through action-aware self-speculative pruning.
+The techniques of SpecPrune-VLA can be summarized in three points as follows.

-\textbf{(1) Static token pruning at action level.} Based on the insight, we point out that the tokens between consecutive action generation are largely overlapped (\textit{e.g.}, the background in environment images), leading to significant redundancy.
-Therefore, we reuse the attention information from the last generation to prune unimportant tokens and retain a globally highly-weighted token set.
-Then we enhance it with dynamic elements and task-relevant tokens by speed-based frame comparison and self-speculative token selection.
-By fusing tokens selected from both local and global levels, we can prune over 50\% to 70\% visual tokens at the beginning of LLM forward.
+\textbf{(1) Action-level static pruning.} Based on the insight, we point out that tokens between consecutive action generation are largely overlapped (\textit{e.g.}, the background in the environment), leading to significant information redundancy.
+Therefore, we reuse the attention information of the global model(the middle layer and deep layer) from the last generation to prune globally unimportant tokens.
+Then we enhance it with dynamic elements and current task-relevant tokens by speed-based frame comparison and self-speculative token selection.
+By fusing tokens selected from local and global levels, we can prune 60\% to 70\% visual tokens at the beginning of LLM forward.